openmc-dev/openmc/docs/source/usersguide/materials.rst

    mox = openmc.Material.mix_materials([uo2, puo2], [0.97, 0.03], 'wo')

-It should be noted that if mixing fractions are specifed as atomic or weight fractions, the sum of the given fractions should be one.
-If volume fractions are provided and the sum fractions is less than one, the remaining fraction is set as void material.
+It should be noted that, if mixing fractions are specifed as atomic or weight fractions, the supplied fractions should sum to one.
+If the fractions are specified as volume fractions, and the sum of the fractions is less than one, then the remaining fraction is set as void material.

 .. warning:: Materials with :math:`S(\alpha,\beta)` thermal scattering data
              cannot be used in :meth:`Material.mix_materials`.
 However, thermal